Date: June 23-29, 2019

 ELEVATE is a week-long summer camp on the campus of Rochester College for students entering the 7th grade through graduating seniors.
-Some campers attend as part of their youth groups, and others attend as independents.
-Students listen to our well-regarded guest speakers, share in small groups, praise during worship time, and participate in all types of recreation and entertainment.
+Some campers attend as part of their youth groups while others attend as independents.
+Students listen to our well-regarded guest speakers, share in small groups, praise during worship time, engage in service, and participate in all types of recreation and entertainment.

 //Campers & Cost